Student Learning Outcomes Assessment Philosophy

 Faculty

-- Scott Estes, Professor of Spanish (Chair)
+- Laura Godfrey, Professor of English (Chair)

 - Ashley Lockman, Associate Professor of Communication